isabella232/office-developer-exchange-docs.pt-BR/docs/exchange-web-services/how-to-get-appointments-and-meetings-by-using-ews-in-exchange.md

 <br/>

-A seguir é a saída do código de exemplo.
+Veja a seguir a saída do exemplo de código.

 ```text
 The first five appointments on your calendar from 8/21/2013 to 9/20/2013 are: